Myanmar

 euros

 Women’s Bank started work in the country 2014.
 The work is focused on strengthening women’s livelihoods through saving and loan groups.
-We work in 100 villages in the states of Rakhine and Kayin, supporting women’s equality committees, teamed-up companies and saving and loan groups.
 Our activities include training women in basic entrepreneurial skills and providing leadership training.

-• 645 women participated in entrepreneurship and vocational training.
+• 350 women participated in vocational and entrepreneurship training.

 Related posts